yangyuegly/rafttt/README.md

 - TestAppendEntries_Case4: check appending multiple entries logs match
 - TestInit_Follower: check if node stays a follower with long election timeout
 - Test_Correct_Leader_Elected: check if the correct leader is elected and logs replicated
+- TestClientInteraction_Cached_Request: test if client respond to a duplicate request from the cache
+- TestLeaderHandleCompetingVotes: check handle request vote behavior in leader correctly grant votes.

 # partition_test: